For general information only, consult a healthcare practitioner for any health problems ... Disclaimer.

 According to Bauer, you can help control high blood pressure by making sure you get enough calcium, vitamin D, magnesium and potassium in your diet.

 High blood pressure, also called hypertension, is a tricky problem.
-Because people who have it often don't experience any symptoms or unusual pain or sensations, many tend to underestimate the serious health risks of hypertension, and fail to seek treatment or take medication as prescribed.
+Because people who have it often don't experience any symptoms or unusual pain or sensations, many tend to underestimate the serious health risks of hypertension and fail to seek treatment or take medication as prescribed.
 And now yet another challenge with hypertension has emerged: People with this condition are less likely to experience angina (or chest pain) during exercise, which means they may miss an important warning sign of a heart attack.

 WHY HBP IS THE SILENT KILLER